 Which Web Browser Is Named After What It Lacks?

-When Google developers had to pick a name for their browser they, tongue-in-cheek, named the browser specifically after the thing it lacked: Google Chrome has minimal browser chrome to give you back more screen real estate and minimize intrusion of the GUI into your browsing experience.
+When Google developers had to pick a name for their browser they, tongue-in-cheek, named the browser specifically after the thing it lacked: Google Chrome has minimal browser chrome to give you back more screen real-estate and minimize the intrusion of the GUI into your browsing experience.
+In a 2015 interview with the New York Times, Google executive Sundar Pichai explained: